21 of the best pubs with rooms in the UK for staycationing in style

 The Wild Rabbit, Oxfordshire

+What: This modern British inn set in the heart of the Cotswolds is an idyllic spot for a bit of rest and recuperation.
+Just a twenty-minute walk from Kingham train station, The Wild Rabbit on the Daylesford Estate – one of the most sustainable organic farms in the UK – is a top choice for visitors seeking lush vistas, terrific food and an excellent night’s sleep.
 Most of the rooms, which are charmingly named after wildlife, sleep two and come fully-equipped with everything you could want for a peaceful kip.
 The largest of the luxury doubles, The Rabbit, is located in the eaves and features exposed brickwork, a beautiful handmade four-poster bed and a separate living area.
 A Nespresso coffee machine, homemade biscuits and complimentary products by Bamford Bath & Body are nice touches too.
 Stays on nights when the restaurant is closed are slightly cheaper, but we wholeheartedly recommend stopping on a night when it is open so you can experience the incredible food.
 Each dish is made from organic ingredients from the pub's own garden, picked fresh each morning, alongside foraged and locally-sourced produce from artisan producers.

-Where: The Wild Rabbit, Church Street, Kingham, Oxfordshire, OX7 6YA
+Where: Church Street, Kingham, OX7 6YA

 Book now: The Wild Rabbit

-The Loch & The Tyne, Old Windsor
+The Loch & The Tyne, Berkshire

-Why: Found in the leafy surrounds of Old Windsor, The Loch & The Tyne is Chef Adam Handling’s first out of London outpost.
+What: Found in the leafy surrounds of Old Windsor, The Loch & The Tyne is Chef Adam Handling’s first out of London outpost.
 Offering a cosy country pub setting with a menu to rival its London sister sites, those looking to visit Windsor but wanting to stay out of the hustle and bustle of the town might prefer this rural retreat in neighbouring Old Windsor.
 The pub has two immaculately decorated bedrooms.
 Each has a freestanding bath, Nespresso machine, living area and you have access to the pub’s garden.
 You can also take their Nespresso Velosophy bikes (made using recycled coffee capsules) for a spin if you want to explore a bit of the countryside.

-Where: The Loch & The Tyne, Old Windsor, Berkshire, SL4 2QY
+Where: Old Windsor, SL4 2QY

 Book now: The Loch & The Tyne

-The Royal Oak, Tetbury (Gloucestershire)
+The Royal Oak, Gloucestershire

-Why: Upcycled furnishings, a homely restaurant, and a welcome for all make this charming eighteenth-century free house a great spot for a weekend away.
+What: Upcycled furnishings, a homely restaurant, and a welcome for all make this charming eighteenth-century free house a great spot for a weekend away.
 Located in the small town of Tetbury within the Cotswold district of Gloucestershire, The Royal Oak is ideal for families looking for a break from the daily grind as much as it is for walkers and their dogs, and Poldark fans keen to visit Chavenage House.
 With six en-suite rooms including the show-stopping Oak Lodge, which comes with its own living room, mezzanine and wood-burning stove, The Royal Oak offers comfortable accommodation at varying affordable prices.
 Strong community vibes and a commitment to the environment, including a vegan breakfast option, make for a real home from home.

-Where: The Royal Oak Tetbury, 1 Cirencester Road, Tetbury, Gloucestershire, GL8 8EY
+Where: 1 Cirencester Road, Tetbury, GL8 8EY

 Book now: